Best Places to See Fall Gold Larches

 Arboretums in Spokane and Yakima offer easily accessible larches in stunning colors.

 Spokane’s 65-acre John A. Finch Arboretum near Interstate 90 has a few larches and dawn redwoods, as well as maples and more deciduous trees to make for colorful and memorable autumn explorations.

 The Yakima Area Arboretum packs a lot of fall foliage into its 46 acres: a few larches and a dawn redwood, plus a maple collection spanning from large shade trees to shrubby accent trees.
-Drive the Yakima River Canyon Scenic Byway (Washington State Route 821) for fall colors on the trees — but no larches — next to the river.
+Drive the Yakima River Canyon Scenic Byway (state Route 821) for fall colors on the trees — but no larches — next to the river.
 This 25-mile highway has pullouts and stops for hikes and river access for true appreciation of this colorful canyon.

 Larches on Blewett Pass.
 Photo by iStock.

 Watch for western larches when driving Blewett Pass on U.S. Route 97 between Ellensburg and Leavenworth, turning off at Forest Service Road 9716.
 Learn about forest ecology on the easy-to-follow Swauk Discovery Trail before driving farther up the narrow and bumpy road, bringing you closer to larches without traffic.
 To find the areas with the greatest showing of larches off Blewett Pass, check with the Okanogan-Wenatchee National Forest Ranger District office in Cle Elum.